-For the purpose of perfect attendance awards, students must be in school all day, 8:15 a.m.-2:40 p.m., unless a tardy or early sign out is covered by a medical excuse.
+For the purpose of perfect attendance awards, students must be in school all day, 8:15-2:40, unless a tardy or early sign out is covered by a medical excuse.

 LEGALITY OF ABSENCE

 Guidelines for legality of absences have been established by the Pennsylvania Department of Education and will be adhered to by Troy Intermediate School and W.R.
 Croman Primary School.
 Acceptability of excuses will be determined by the school officials.
 Notification of the school DOES NOT ensure that an excuse will be considered legal.
 The final disposition of any excuse is with the building principal or designated personnel.